cometbft/cometbft/docs/references/storage/README.md

  We have also experimented with a third option, from which we initially expected the most: The new layout combined with insights into the access pattern of Comet to order together keys frequently accessed.
 In all our experiments Comet running this layout was less efficient than the other two and we therefore dismissed it.
 (TODO link PR).

+ We reduced the `timeout_commit` in this setup to 300ms to speed up execution

  Each experiment was repeated 3 times to make sure the results are deterministic.

  2. **e2e-6 node**: CometBFT's e2e application run on a Digital Ocean cluster of 6 nodes.
 Each node had a different combination of changes we tested: